 If patient interview is negative, proceed with the following steps:

 - The foundation of our screening is a COVID-19 PCR swab obtained from the nasopharynx.
-Best practice should be to obtain this sample 2 days prior to surgery to ensure timely results as close to the date of surgery as possible.
+Our best practice should be to obtain the test within 2-3 days of surgery.

 McLaren Greater Lansing (formerly Ingham Regional Medical Center), a teaching hospital located in Lansing, Michigan, is a subsidiary of the McLaren Health Care Corporation.
 It is affiliated with both the College of Human Medicine and the College of Osteopathic Medicine of Michigan State University.

 At McLaren Greater Lansing, Covid-19 testing is a request initiated by the physician performing the procedure.
 They are no longer testing every patient prior to surgery.
 If a test is requested, a preoperative nurse will contact the patient to schedule the PCR test (Roche) 5-7 days prior to surgery.
 The patient is instructed:

 - Monitor your temperature twice a day for 7 days before your procedure

 - Practice social distancing for up to 7 days prior to your procedure